 Once the Christmas tree became a popular part of Christmas, attention began to turn to the correct time to take down your tree.
 Until January 1, the old wives' tales were said to keep from having bad luck, but the earliest traditions saw Christmas celebrations lasting even longer.
 The famous Christmas carol, "The 12 Days of Christmas," gives a clue to the best time to take down your tree based on the Christian beliefs of the Holiday season.
 The common misunderstanding about the 12 days of Christmas is that they refer to the buildup to December 25 each year.
 However, the truth behind this period is it begins on December 25 and runs for 12 days after Christmas Day.

-There is still some confusion about exactly which day you should take down your tree on the 12th day of Christmas, which is usually classed as of January 6.
+There is still some confusion about strictly which day you should take down your tree on the 12th day of Christmas, usually classed as of January 6.
 Some people believe the good luck runs out on the night of January 5, which is the eve of the epiphany when the mystical Three Kings or Three Wise Men made their way to the manger to visit the newborn Jesus.

 There is a growing trend for taking down your Christmas tree and decorations on the evening of December 25 or during the daytime of the 26th as more people quickly return to work during the gap between Christmas Day and New Year.
 Taking down your Christmas tree is now a question of personal choice and depends on several factors, including when children return to school and adults head back to work.

 Another issue you should consider is how long you want to keep your Christmas tree in your home, no matter how attractive it may be.
-If you believe you should wait until January 1st the old wives' tales said to keep from having bad luck you should think about the first step to take is to think about how long your tree will remain safe in your home.
+If you believe you should wait until January 1, the old wives' tales said to keep you from having bad luck, you should think about the first step to take is to think about how long your tree will remain safe in your home.
 The majority of trees are recommended to remain in place for five weeks to ensure they do not become a hazard.